47z1Lu7h/47z1Lu7h.github.io/_pages/profiles.md

     more_info: >
       <p>Don't raise your voice, improve your argument. </p>
       <p>Change your thoughts and you change your world. </p>

-social: true # includes social icons at the bottom of the page
-toc:
-  sidebar: right
 ---